l7mp/stunner/docs/examples/janus/README.md

 ## Installation

+> [!NOTE]
+>
-Let's start with a disclaimer.
+> Let's start with a disclaimer.
 The Janus client-side application must work over a secure HTTPS connection, because [getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia#browser_compatibility) is available only in secure contexts.
 This implies that the client-server signaling connection must be secure too.
 In this demo, we will aim to obtain a proper CA-signed certificate (self-signed certificates haven't been tested).
 Obtaining a valid TLS certificate is a challenge.
 Thus, the majority of the below installation guide will be about securing client connections to Janus over TLS; as it turns out, once HTTPS is correctly working integrating Janus with STUNner is very simple.

-In the below example, STUNner will be installed into the identically named namespace, while Janus and the Ingress gateway will live in the default namespace.
+In the below example, STUNner will be installed into the identically named namespace (`stunner`), while Janus and the Ingress gateway will live in the `default` namespace.

 ### TLS certificates